'I Can't Wait To Kiss You'

 - geometrical motifs and abstract shapes, especially curves and spirals

-The process of painting (wet fresco technique) and the depicted subjects (scenes from daily life rather than praising gods or rulers) resemble the frescoes in Minoan Knossos in Crete, thus the conclusion that probably Akrotiri was an advanced colony of the powerful Minoan civilization.
+The process of painting (wet frescoes technique) and the depicted subjects (scenes from daily life rather than praising gods or rulers) resemble the frescoes in Minoan Knossos in Crete, thus the conclusion that probably Akrotiri was an advanced colony of the powerful Minoan civilization.

 To figure the human body, the artists used the same style of 'twisted perspective', well-known in other ancient cultures like Mesopotamia or Egypt.
 Twisted perspective is when the feet, the legs and the head along with the eye are shown in profile, whilst the torso and the hands are shown frontally.